jfranse/bookflow_example/lorem_book/guide.md

 ## Tips and Tricks

-- static page versus pdf versus latex

 ### PDF and LaTeX
 The default output format of Jupyter Book is the html page you are probably look at now.
 For PDF and Latex, see <https://jupyterbook.org/advanced/pdf.html>, but here's the essentials:

-- pdf: to setup once on your system run `pip install pyppeteer & pyppeteer-install`, then `jupyter-book build mybook/ --builder htmlpdf`
+- **pdf straight from html**: to setup once on your system run `pip install pyppeteer & pyppeteer-install`, then `jupyter-book build mybook/ --builder htmlpdf`
+- **pdf through Latex**: if you have a Latex installation, simply do `jupyter-book build mybook/ --builder pdflatex`

+PDF ouput is still work in progress from Jupyter Book and not that stable.
+I personally think the Latex PDF looks better, but it's difficult to create a document that can build consistent-looking html pages and pdf latex both from the same source.
+Unfortunately I haven't found if it's possible to apply your own latex pre-amble to any build, and this would definitely be a requirement for me.
+The pdflatex route goes through sphinx, which makes all your pdf's look like not-so-crisp shinx documentation, and the latex source is full of sphinx-specific macro's.
+As I said in my introduction, if pdf and Latex are your primary formats, go for R Bookdown instead, my guide for that should not be long behind this one.

+### Project Organization
+- suggestions about the workflow in a project.
+Multiple documents, literal programming, git repos, etc.